longluong-awin/hello-java-17/README.md

 ## Test

 Specify a string in the `Event Json` section of the `Test` tab of the  lambda function, and press `Test`.

-You should the given string converted to Uppercase.
+You should see the given string converted to Uppercase.
 And the Log entry.